Douglas Thompson

 Geography

-Thompson is the Heurich Harrison Faculty Director of the Goodwin-Niering Center for the Environment, and serves on the College's Environmental Model Committee.
+Thompson was the Heurich Harrison Faculty Director of the Goodwin-Niering Center for the Environment, and serves on the College's Environmental Model Committee.

-Visit the environmental studies website and the physics department website.
+Visit the environmental studies website and the physics department website, and review requirements for the geology minor.

 Visit the Goodwin-Niering Center for the Environment website.